wireapp/wire-server/docs/src/how-to/install/troubleshooting.md

 As an example, we'll take a case where we try installing `wire-server` with `helm`, but it fails due to `cassandra` being broken in some way.

+This guide, while focusing on a `cassandra` related issue, will also provide general steps to debug problems that could be related to other components like `rabbitmq`, `redis`, etc.

+Our first step is to identify and isolate which component is causing the issue.

 Before installing `wire-server`, we run `d kubectl get pods` and get the result:

 ```
 demo@admin-host:~/wire-server-deploy$ d kubectl get pods